BlogH-01

 Posted by Seraine Page on Wed, Jun, 22, 2022

-Is anxiety real?MythsAnxiety
+Is anxiety real?Anxiety Myths

 For over 40 million Americans, it’s very real.
 In fact, it’s the most common mental illness in the United States, according to the National Alliance on Mental Health (NAMI).

 Because of this, anxiety can’t be shrugged off and labeled simply as “negative thinking” or another dismissive term.
-Many individuals don’t receive treatment and when the condition is shrugged off by colleagues, friends, and employers, it can feel invalidating and cause even more anxiety.
+Many individuals don’t receive treatment, and when the condition is shrugged off by colleagues, friends, and employers, it can feel invalidating and cause even more anxiety.

 Despite being treatable, only 36.9% of those suffering get treatment.
 Don’t let myths further fuel the misconceptions around anxiety disorders in your workplace.